 It is not uncommon to find yourself facing problems or conflicts in the workplace.
 Ignoring them and hoping things will get better is not an effective way to deal with them.
 Inform your supervisor of problems as early as possible and ask for advice on resolving the issues.
-Contact a Career Development Specialists for help with how to handle sensitive situations.
+Contact a WIL Specialist to help you handle sensitive situations.